latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Related Work

 \section{Related Work}

 We revisit recent methods in the area of generalizable novel view synthesis (NVS) and 3D reconstruction.
-Neural fields~\cite{deepsdf, nerf, deepls, siren} have been the most dominant representation to store 3D information for single scenes and scene/object data distributions.
+Neural fields~\cite{occupancynet, deepsdf, nerf, deepls, siren} have been the dominant representation to store 3D information for single scenes and scene/object distributions.
 Lately, more explicit representations live through a renaissance with 3D Gaussian Splatting~\cite{kerbl20233Dgaussians}.
-Due to the challenging nature of the task, most methods that enable 360 degree generalization only perform reconstruction on the level of individual objects.
-Even with the recent rise of large-scale generative models, methods that perform extrapolating reconstruction of larger scenes are still a rarity, often due to missing scalability of the methods.
+Due to the challenging nature of the task, most methods that enable generalization to 360\textdegree~novel views only perform reconstruction on the level of individual objects.
+Even with the recent rise of large-scale generative models, methods that perform extrapolation of larger scenes are still a rarity, often due to missing scalability.
 In the following, we distinguish between regression-based approaches in Sec.~\ref{sec:regression} and generative approaches in Sec.~\ref{sec:generative}.